New England Journal of Medicine June 11, 2015

 Population

-Patients with acute ischemic stroke and occlusion of the anterior circulation
+Patients with acute ischemic stroke and proximal anterior circulation occlusion within 6 hours

 Comparator